The stable uniqueness theorem for equivariant Kasparov theory: From homotopy to stable operator homotopy

 is a cocycle representation, and $(\phi, \Iu) \oplus (\kappa, \Ix)$ and $(\psi,\Iv) \oplus (\kappa, \Ix)$ are operator homotopic. \end{lemma} \begin{proof} That $(\kappa, \Ix)$ is a cocycle representation follows since $\theta^B$ and $\CE_0$ are unital, equivariant and strictly continuous on bounded sets.

-For the rest of the proof, we adopt the choices and notation from the last paragraph in \autoref{nota:op-homotopy}.
+For the rest of the proof, we shall use the notation $x\equiv_B y$ for two multipliers $x,y\in\CM(B)$ to mean that $x-y\in B$.
+We adopt the choices and notation from the last paragraph in \autoref{nota:op-homotopy}.
 It shall be understood that Cuntz sums of elements are formed with the pair of isometries $r_0$ and $r_\infty$ as defined there, unless we specify otherwise.
 Then $\Xi: M_2(\CM(B))\to \CM(B)$ given by

 is an (equivariant) isomorphism with $\Xi(M_2(B))=B$.
 In particular one has $b_1\oplus b_2=\Xi(\diag(b_1,b_2))$ for all $b_1,b_2\in\CM(B)$.
 Define

 and note that